evcraddock/erikvancraddock-hugo/content/post/2016-06-29-how-i-consume-the-internet.md

 #### My Tools

 * **RSS Reader** -
-	[GoRead] (https://www.goread.io/) is an RSS reader that was created to replace all of the funcitonality of Google Reader, which was shutdown in 2013.
+	[GoRead](https://www.goread.io/) is an RSS reader that was created to replace all of the funcitonality of Google Reader, which was shutdown in 2013.
 Where most RSS readers that I have found try to be everything for everyone, GoRead does one thing good.
 It lets you subscribe to and view RSS feeds.

 * **Bookmark Browser Plugin** -
-	[Save to Pocket] (https://chrome.google.com/webstore/detail/save-to-pocket/niloccemoadcdkdjlinkgdfekeahmflj) is a browser extension for Chrome which adds a button next to the address bar used to tag links to read later with Pocket.
+	[Save to Pocket](https://chrome.google.com/webstore/detail/save-to-pocket/niloccemoadcdkdjlinkgdfekeahmflj) is a browser extension for Chrome which adds a button next to the address bar used to tag links to read later with Pocket.
 The extension also adds a context menu item when you two finger tap a link using a Mac or right click using Windows.
 Another cool feature of the extension is the keyboard shortcut for saving a link.
 It is by default Command+Up+P for the Mac and Ctrl+Shift+S for Windows.

 * **Read Later List** -
-	[Pocket] (https://getpocket.com) allows you to tag links and save them for later use but I typically use the default list as a list of web pages on the Internet that I intend to read.
+	[Pocket](https://getpocket.com) allows you to tag links and save them for later use but I typically use the default list as a list of web pages on the Internet that I intend to read.

 * **Article Viewer** -
-	Pocket lets me view articles three different ways: [web application] (https://getpocket.com), mobile application: [Android] (https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro&hl=en) | [iPhone] (https://itunes.apple.com/app/read-it-later-pro/id309601447?mt=8), native [OSX application] (https://itunes.apple.com/app/pocket/id568494494?ls=1&mt=12).
+	Pocket lets me view articles three different ways: [web application](https://getpocket.com), mobile application: [Android](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro&hl=en) | [iPhone](https://itunes.apple.com/app/read-it-later-pro/id309601447?mt=8), native [OSX application](https://itunes.apple.com/app/pocket/id568494494?ls=1&mt=12).
 Each gives me a list of links that I previously saved.
 When I click on a link, Pocket allows me to read using article view or web view.
 Article view cleans up the page so that it is mostly text.
 Web view displays the full website.
 If I am using the web application, web view open the link in a new tab.
 For both the native OSX and mobile applications, web view displays within the Pocket application.

 #### My Daily Process
 **Discovery** -